Lawrence of Brindisi

-Lawrence of Brindisi (22 July 1559 – 22 July 1619), born Giulio Cesare Russo, was a Roman Catholic priest and a theologian as well as a member of the Order of Friars Minor Capuchin.
+Lawrence of Brindisi, OFM Cap.
+(22 July 1559 – 22 July 1619), born Giulio Cesare Russo, was an Italian Catholic priest, theologian and member of the Order of Friars Minor Capuchin.
 An accomplished linguist, in addition to his native Italian, Lawrence could read and speak Latin, Hebrew, Greek, German, Czech, Spanish, and French fluently.
 Lawrence was ordained a priest at the age of 23.
 Lawrence was beatified on 1 June 1783 and canonized as a saint on 8 December 1881.

 Biography

 Giulio Cesare Russo was born in Brindisi, Kingdom of Naples, to a family of Venetian merchants.
 The Conventuals of Brindisi were entrusted with his education.
 Showing an early gift for oratory, he was always the one chosen to address, in accordance with the Italian custom, a short sermon to his compatriots on the Infant Jesus during the Christmas festivities.
 He was twelve when his father died, and continued his education at Saint Mark's College in Venice under the supervision of one of his uncles.